Uraz Isayev

-Uraz Januzaquly Isayev (Ораз Жанұзақұлы Исаев, 28 May 1899 – 29 August 1938) was a Soviet politician, who served as de-facto Prime Minister of the Kazakh Autonomous Soviet Socialist Republic (May 1929 – December 1936) and the Kazakh Soviet Socialist Republic (December 1936 – September 1937).
+Uraz Janūzaqūly Isayev (Ораз Жанұзақұлы Исаев, 28 May 1899 – 29 August 1938) was a Soviet politician, who served as de-facto Prime Minister of the Kazakh Autonomous Soviet Socialist Republic (May 1929 – December 1936) and the Kazakh Soviet Socialist Republic (December 1936 – September 1937).

 A candidate-member of the Central Committee elected by the 17th Congress of the All-Union Communist Party (Bolsheviks) from 1934 to 12 October 1937, and a full member until 31 May 1938, he was arrested and executed during the Great Purge.
 He was rehabilitated on 19 May 1956.

 Biography

 Early years

 Born into a Kazakh family in 1899, Isayev graduated from a two-year elementary Russian-Kazakh school.
 Until 1918, he worked as a clerk at the Shalkar zemstvo Council (Ural Region).

 He was a member of the Ural district-city workers' and peasants' militia, then became deputy chairman of the executive committee of the Shalkar Volost Council in 1919, then Commissioner of the District Trade Union Bureau in 1920.
 He joined the Russian Communist Party (Bolsheviks) in 1920.